Ancient Wisdom of Sumerian Riddles

 “As with all genuine Truths, there is no beginning, for Truth is a constant.
 Nothing affects its grace except the balance of an individual’s understanding of that Truth.”– D. Thomas

-The riddles are timeless and cause a person to contemplate words in ways which impart significant meaning on different levels.
+The following Sumerian Riddles are timeless and cause a person to contemplate words in ways which impart significant meaning on different levels.
 Although some of the ancient riddles’ intentions may be lost to time, others are realized, and reveal valuable insights.

 Many may have heard the short version of the following riddle.
 It is often asked in this manner;